 Programs are expected to support students with developing a reflective approach to their practice.
-Students must learn to reflect on how they practice the profession and how they integrate their knowledge of theory into their practice.
+Students must learn to reflect on how they practice the profession, and how they integrate their knowledge of theory into their practice.
 Such reflection occurs during and outside of the practicum experience.

 During the practicum experience, supervisors and mentors at placement sites should be expected to role model and support students with reflective practice in real-time, as appropriate for situations.
-In this way, students can co-reflect with RECEs about their observations and experiences regarding curriculum implementation, interactions with children, parents, families and colleagues, etc.
+In this way, students can co-reflect about their observations and experiences regarding curriculum implementation, interactions with children, parents, families and colleagues, etc. The outcome of these reflective processes may be reciprocal and supportive of a collaborative approach between participants who learn from one another by sharing their gifts, wisdom, and teachings with each other.
+This reflective process centers relationship-building and joint-learning, which is also a key value and concept within an Indigenous worldview.